What is in your dental unit waterlines?

-- Order your test through ProEdge or through your product supply company.
+- Order your test through ProEdge, subscribe for quarterly testing, or order through your product supply company.

 - Once the kit arrives, take your water samples and use the FedEx overnight label included to ship them back to our lab (Free return overnight shipping is included with our Standard Kits).

 - ProEdge will incubate your water samples for 7 days.

 - Results will be verified by 3 members of our team and we'll email you a Waterline Safety Test Report.